DataDog/hiring-engineers/answers.md

 # Final Question

-Hmmm, can't really call this creative, but monitor IoT sounds cool, you can remotely check like what's happening at your home and prepare what needs to be done in advance.
+Hmmm😑, can't really say this is creative, but monitor IoT sounds cool, you can remotely check like what's happening at your home and prepare what needs to be done in advance. 😁